 Skillshare works as an online streaming platform, so you pick the class you want to take and a queue of videos will appear.
 Think of it like an interactive YouTube playlist where someone teaches you how to do something.

-Although there are about 2000 free classes available, most require a monthly subscription called Skillshare Premium.
+Although classes can be taken on a temporary free trial, you will need to subscribe for a yearly subscription called Skillshare Premium.
 Thanks to a special promotion, you can currently get a full month of Premium for free here.

-Once you finish the final assignment, you can share it under the Projects & Resources tab.
-There you can like other student’s work, or even follow their profiles to see more!
+Once you conclude your final class assignment, you can share it under the Projects & Resources tab.
+There you can like other students’ work, or even follow their profiles to see more!

 Who teaches Skillshare classes?

-This means that the platform has a mix of professional teachers and hobbyists that don’t have any experience teaching.
+This means that the platform features a mix of professional instructors and hobbyists who may not always have previous teaching experience.
 However, it also means that there is a constant stream of new classes available and a wide variety of topics covered.

 Granted, not every course on the platform will be a winner, but since you get access to the full catalog for one subscription fee, you’re guaranteed to find quality courses in virtually every category.